 The Current State of Greek Asylum Seekers

-There are currently more than 96,600 refugees and migrants in Greece, and more than 35,000 of these migrants are asylum seekers living on five islands in squalid conditions.
-In of Oct.
-31, 2019 alone, more asylum seekers have arrived in Greece than the total number of asylum seekers that arrived in 2018.
+There are currently more than 96,600 refugees and migrants in Greece.
+More than 35,000 of these migrants are asylum seekers living on five islands in squalid conditions.
+As of October 31, 2019 alone, more asylum seekers have arrived in Greece than the total number of asylum seekers that arrived in 2018.
 Despite the influx of asylum seekers in 2019, Greece is still receiving less compared to 2015 and 2016.
 On two Aegean Islands holding asylum seekers, families have created shelters on steep hillsides in a struggle to survive.
 Furthermore, the government cut public healthcare funding for new asylum seekers in July, forcing people to seek help from NGOs or privately fund their own healthcare, which is a big issue for people with chronic illnesses and children needing immunizations to enroll in school.